KILTprotocol/docs/docs/concepts/05_credentials/02_ctypes.md

 const newCType = CType.fromProperties(oldCType.title, oldCType.properties, 'V1')
 ```

-The new CType will have the same title and properties as the existing one, but be based on the new metaschema, resulting in a different hash and id.
+The new CType has the same title and properties as the existing one, but be based on the new metaschema, resulting in a different hash and id.
-After [registering the new CType on the Kilt blockchain](../../develop/01_sdk/02_cookbook/04_claiming/01_ctype_creation.md), you can use the new CType as a drop-in replacement in issuing credentials.
+After [registering the new CType on the KILT blockchain](../../develop/01_sdk/02_cookbook/04_claiming/01_ctype_creation.md), you can use the new CType as a drop-in replacement in issuing credentials.

 Verifiers depending on these CTypes should accept both the old and new CType during a transition period.
 Test thoroughly to ensure the correct behavior and functionality of the new CTypes in your application.